jupyter-book/myst-plugins/example/github-issue-table.md

 **Date format**: Use `:date-format:` to control how dates in `created`, `updated`, and `closed` columns are displayed.
 Options: `relative` (e.g., "2d ago"), `absolute` (default, YYYY-MM-DD), or a custom strftime pattern.

-**Body truncation**: Use `:body-truncate:` to limit the character length of the `body` column (e.g., `:body-truncate: 200`).
-This also applies to the `summary` column when using the fallback extraction mode.
+**Body truncation**: Use `:body-truncate:` to limit the character length of the `body` and `description` columns (e.g., `:body-truncate: 200`).
+Truncated values append a “Read more” link to the issue on GitHub.
+The `summary` column can be capped separately with `:summary-truncate:` (falls back to `:body-truncate:` when not set) and will also add a “Read more” link when truncated.

 **Summary column**: Use the `summary` column to extract intelligent summaries from issue bodies.
 By default, it searches for headers containing "summary", "context", "overview", "description", "background", or "user story" (case-insensitive) and extracts that section's content up to the next header.
 If no matching header is found, it extracts everything before the first header or horizontal rule.
-Use `:summary-header:` to customize the keywords (e.g., `:summary-header: tldr,abstract`).
+Use `:summary-header:` to customize the keywords (e.g., `:summary-header: tldr,abstract`) and `:summary-truncate:` to cap the rendered length (it will fall back to `:body-truncate:` when not provided).

 **Templates**: Use `:templates:` to add custom columns with `{{field}}` placeholders, and include the template name in `:columns:`.
 Most core columns (title, number, author, author_affiliation, repo) auto-link.